 Jenna completed her Bachelor of Science in Kinesiology in 2010 from the University of New Brunswick.
 Before joining Community Therapists, Jenna provided active rehabilitation and work conditioning for injured workers in a Surrey based Occupational Rehabilitation program.

 Jenna gained extensive experience working with numerous health populations at CTI including orthopedics, brain injury, chronic pain, mental health and concussion.
 She has implemented a wide variety of programs including land and pool-based activation, home programs and return to work support services.
-A natural leader with varied experience, Jenna took on the role of Kinesiology Clinical Practice leader in 2019 and provides training, support and mentorship for the kinesiologist team, serves as CTIs BCAK liaison, and provides feedback to management on service delivery issues.
+A natural leader with varied experience, Jenna took on the role of Kinesiology Clinical Advisor in 2019 and provides training, support and mentorship for the kinesiologist team, serves as CTIs BCAK liaison, and provides feedback to management on service delivery issues.
 She provides gym, pool, home and RTW programs in Vancouver and Burnaby.